2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/_index.md

 right before the main conference starts so that you have lots more opportunities to strengthen your network!

+### Geochicas Take Tartu
+**Tuesday, 2 July 2024**

 ### Ice-Breaker
-Wednesday, 3 July, 2024.
+**Wednesday, 3 July, 2024**

-Food and drinks will be offered to all registered participants in Aparaaditehas (“Widget Factory”).
-Housed in a former factory building it has been converted into a space for cafes, restaurants, events, exhibitions, workshops, and performances.
+Food and drinks will be offered to all registered participants in _Aparaaditehas_ (“Widget Factory”).
+Situated in a former factory complex which used to house manufacturies for producing parts for Soviet submarines, zippers, and non-functional umbrellas, it has now been converted into a space for cafes, restaurants, events, exhibitions, workshops, and performances.

 {{< figure
     src="../images/aparaaditehas.jpg"